JuliaConcurrent/AsyncFinalizers.jl/README.md

 Note that the callback passed to `AsyncFinalizers.onfinalize` receives a `shim` wrapper and not the original `object` itself.
 To get the original object wrapped in `shim`, use `AsyncFinalizers.unsafe_unwrap`.

+## Implementation strategy

+AsyncFinalizers.jl works internally by a background worker task that processes queued async finalizers (returned as thunks from the "on-finalize" callback registered using `AsyncFinalizers.onfinalize`) and a queue with _lock-free `put!`_ called from the standard finalizer (the callback passed to `Base.finalize`).
+Since `put!` is [lock-free in the "strict" sense](https://en.wikipedia.org/wiki/Non-blocking_algorithm) (modulo GC), `put!` called in the standard finalizer can _always_ eventually make forward progress independent of the state of the worker task at which it encounters the GC safepoint.